ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'rt', with value the resource type "core.osc.gconf" associated with group-configuration resources, encoded as a CBOR text string.

-* 'active', encoding the CBOR simple value True if the OSCORE group is currently active, or the CBOR simple value False otherwise.
+* 'active', encoding the CBOR simple value "true" (0xf5) if the OSCORE group is currently active, or the CBOR simple value "false" (0xf4) otherwise.
 This parameter is defined in {{iana-ace-groupcomm-parameters}} of this document.

 * 'group_name', with value the group name of the OSCORE group encoded as a CBOR text string.
 This parameter is defined in {{iana-ace-groupcomm-parameters}} of this document.

-* 'group_title', with value either a human-readable description of the OSCORE group encoded as a CBOR text string, or the CBOR simple value "nil" (0xf6) if no description is specified.
+* 'group_title', with value either a human-readable description of the OSCORE group encoded as a CBOR text string, or the CBOR simple value "null" (0xf6) if no description is specified.
 This parameter is defined in {{iana-ace-groupcomm-parameters}} of this document.

 * 'ace-groupcomm-profile', defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}, with value "coap_group_oscore_app" defined in {{Section 25.5 of I-D.ietf-ace-key-groupcomm-oscore}} encoded as a CBOR integer.